Kevin1192/HN-search-API/README.md

 Redux intro: https://egghead.io/courses/getting-started-with-redux

 Objective:
-Build an application that lets the user search the Hacker News Algolia API and displays a list of results (https://hn.algolia.com/api)
+Build an application that lets the user search the Hacker News Algolia API and displays a list of results.